yusuf-emre/codelab/README.md

     - Creates an empty array to save all combined values.
     - Starts to iterate over every insurance in the list
     - In every iteration it also calls the recursive method **LoopChildren** from the repository
-        - This method loops over its descendants to the very bottom until it reachs 'maxDepth' or has no child anymore
+        - This method loops over its descendants to the utmost bottom possible, until it reachs 'maxDepth' or has no child anymore
-        - To track current depth in each level for every insurance, 'Depth' attribute added to the insurance class.
+        - To track current depth in each level for every insurance, 'Depth' attribute added to the insurance model.
-    - By running all loops from bottom siblings to top, it accumulates values
+    - By running all loops from bottom siblings to top, it adds values to create cumulative sum
-    - Once it finishes all loops it puts the final sum value to the parents' respective index in the empty array
+    - Once it finishes all loops it puts the final sum value to the parent's respective index in the array
     - Once it finishes all of the insurances in the list it sorts the filled array and takes the highest certain amount of values according to 'maxCount'
     - It returns these combined values in an array with HTTP 200 OK.